stockparfait/experiments/distribution/README.md

 ![All stocks, normalized](assets/Distribution-all-stocks-with-samples.jpeg)

-The plot indeed looks very nice, and most interestingly, it follows fairly closely the T-distribution plot, even if the analytical graph somewhat underestimates the thickness of the tails.
+The plot indeed looks very nice, and most interestingly, it follows fairly closely the T-distribution plot, even if it somewhat underestimates the thickness of the tails of the sample distribution.

 The number of samples in the buckets is fairly high even as far as 30 MADs away (about 700 samples at +30 and -30 MADs).
 Notice the sample noise: it starts to